MI-SLAM: Magnetic Inertial SLAM Systems: Preliminaries

-The polynomial model presented in Section~\ref{subsec: polynomial model} is well-suited for local modeling, due to its simplicity and efficiency.
-The first-degree polynomial model was used in~\cite{huang2023mains} to model the magnetic field within the small area covered by the magnetometer array at each time step (see Fig.~\ref{fig: coordinate frames}).
-In this model, both the spatial coordinates and the magnetic field are expressed in the body frame of the magnetometer array.
+The polynomial model presented in Section~\ref{subsec: polynomial model} is well-suited for local modeling, due to its simplicity and computational efficiency.
+The first-degree polynomial model was used in~\cite{huang2023mains} to model the magnetic field within the small area covered by the magnetometer array at each time step.
+In this model, both the spatial coordinates and the magnetic field are typically expressed in the body frame of the magnetometer array.

-On the other hand, the approximated \gls{gp} model presented in Section~\ref{subsec: gp model} is more appropriate for global modeling, as the sinusoidal basis functions can capture the magnetic field variations across a larger area.
-It is more computationally demanding than the first-degree polynomial model.
+On the other hand, the approximated \gls{gp} model presented in Section~\ref{subsec: gp model} is appropriate for global modeling, as the sinusoidal basis functions can capture the magnetic field variations across a larger area.
 Typically, several hundreds to thousands of basis functions are used to represent the magnetic field across an area of several hundred square meters~\cite{Viset2022EKF}.
-Since this model aims to describe the field over a global region, both the spatial coordinates and the magnetic field are expressed in the navigation frame.
+Therefore, this model is computationally costly.
+Since this model aims to describe the field over a global region, both the spatial coordinates and the magnetic field are typically expressed in the navigation frame.